epensinger/curriculum/computerCodingEssentials/unitPlanning.md

 - Use the python interpreter in the command line to perform mathematical operations
 - classify numbers as either floats or ints
 #### Lesson 2 - Operators
-- - Use the 7 mathematical operators in python
+- Use the 7 mathematical operators in python
+#### Lesson 3 - Order of Operations
+- Follow the order of operations when evaluating and writing equations in python.
 ### Key Terms in this Unit
 - data types
 - float